 Wait!
-Who does a Dolly style suit best?
-Dolly mapping is ideal for clients with smaller eyes as it will open them up nicely, making them look bigger.
+Who do Dolly lashes suit best?
+Dolly lash mapping is ideal for clients with smaller eyes as it will open them up nicely, making them look bigger.
 If a client has a wider set of eyes a Dolly lash map will also be perfect as it will create the illusion of the eyes being brought closer together.

 Dolly set by LLP Trainer in Denmark @victoria.andres.londonlashpro